zapier/visual-builder/docs/_partners/integration-quality.md

 * Launching a co-marketing campaign or running ads?
 Track daily and monthly MAU over the launch period to track changes in usage.
 * Noticing certain Triggers and Actions with higher activations?
 Create additional Zap Templates to expand usage further since you know they are popular functionality.
 * Noticing certain Triggers and Actions with lower activation?
 Hop into the Zap Editor and test them out yourself.
 Are there any technical or usability issues you experience?
-How do other top app’s in your category implement similar functionality?
+How do other top apps in your category implement similar functionality?